sidhantagar/Kaggle-Bike-Sharing-Demand/README.md

   2.In the second one I replaced the decision tree with the Random forest.(Score obtained is 0.515)
     Along with that completely new and highly interactive charts and graphs have been added to this file.

-    PS:There is an interactive and dynamic chart after line 10(not visible in the viewer on git.)
+    PS:There are interactive and dynamic charts after line 10 and after line 40(not visible in the viewer on git.)

     Please download and run the same on your jupyter notebook to view (Completely interactive).
     Alternatively one can also visit "https://www.kaggle.com/sidagar/bike-sharing-demand".